Along with a religious stance that posits supernatural solutions for unsolved questions of emergence, there are two

 The higher the frequency of waves the shorter are their wavelengths.

 When peaks of waves constructively interfere with other wave peaks, the combined amplitude/intensity grows.

 This elevates the general pitch, and, like a tuning fork, this shifts entity/systems (E/S) into resonance.
 The effects are continually compounded.

-When wavelengths shrink to the Planck measurement, due to high frequency and amplitude, the waves collapse into tall vertical lines.
+Wavelengths of high frequency and amplitude collapse into tall vertical lines when the wavelengths reach the Planck scale.
 Their oscillations cease and with them go the passing moments of time.

 There is a return to stillness.
 Everything/nothing, having collapsed into a single moment, exists in/as eternity.
 This is a sudden and massive state-change.
 Arising in those who have experienced this breakthrough is a desire to disabuse others of their fears, and to usher in a new world of compassion, justice and altruistic cooperation.